How to find the right peer review system

 Flexible marking scheme

 The ability to adapt your review process to your conference’s needs is vital.
-Any peer review system on your shortlist should allow you to create your own marking scheme and allow reviewers to give feedback to authors or chairs.
+Any peer review system on your shortlist should allow you to create your own marking scheme.
+As well as allow reviewers to give feedback to authors or chairs.

 But an often-overlooked feature is how easy it is for reviewers to review a submission.
 An over-complicated process is a great way to confuse and annoy reviewers.
 The best peer review systems are easy for reviewers to follow and, as a result, cut down on the time it takes them to complete each review.